ROI Publication Award

 Eligibility and Criteria

-The ROI Publication Award recognizes the best scientific work in one of the priority areas for radiation oncology that form the ROI’s research agenda: communication, safety and quality, toxicity management, comparative effectiveness and value.
+The ROI Publication Award recognizes the best scientific work by an early career investigator in one of the priority areas for radiation oncology that form the ROI’s research agenda: communication, safety and quality, toxicity management, comparative effectiveness and value.
 Using either qualitative or quantitative techniques, articles may present, analyze, and comment on new data, or may synthesize and analyze data that have already been collected.

 - An article or a collection of articles resulting from a single study in one of the ROI’s priority research areas are eligible for the award.

 - Special consideration will be given to articles that produce new insights and have the potential to change current thinking.